SCN5A

 Sodium channel protein type 5 subunit alpha, also known as NaV1.5 is an integral membrane protein and tetrodotoxin-resistant voltage-gated sodium channel subunit.
 NaV1.5 is found primarily in cardiac muscle, where it mediates the fast influx of Na+-ions (INa) across the cell membrane, resulting in the fast depolarization phase of the cardiac action potential.
 As such, it plays a major role in impulse propagation through the heart.
-A vast number of cardiac diseases is associated with mutations in NaV1.5 (see paragraph genetics).
+A vast number of cardiac diseases are associated with mutations in NaV1.5 (see paragraph genetics).
 SCN5A is the gene that encodes the cardiac sodium channel NaV1.5.

 Gene structure

 SCN5A is a highly conserved gene located on human chromosome 3, where it spans more than 100 kb.
 The gene consists of 28 exons, of which exon 1 and in part exon 2 form the 5' untranslated region (5’UTR) and exon 28 the 3' untranslated region (3’UTR) of the RNA.
 SCN5A is part of a family of 10 genes that encode different types of sodium channels, i.e. brain-type (NaV1.1, NaV1.2, NaV1.3, NaV1.6), neuronal channels (NaV1.7, NaV1.8 and NaV1.9), skeletal muscle channels (NaV1.4) and the cardiac sodium channel NaV1.5.